xster/flutter-wiki/Issue-hygiene.md

 [contribution guide](https://github.com/flutter/flutter/blob/master/CONTRIBUTING.md)
 for advice on how to that successfully.)

-### Buckets
+### Months (aka release milestones)

-Bugs assigned to a specific bucket are bugs we are intended to address by a particular date.
-Any bug assigned to a bucket should have a specific dedicated assignee as well.
+Bugs assigned to a specific month (e.g. "February 2021") are bugs we are intended to address before the release that for the given month.
+Any bug assigned to a month should have a specific dedicated assignee as well.

+See the [[Release process]] page for more details about our release schedule.

 Contributors working to address an issue should self-assign the issue to a relevant bucket to indicate to others when you anticipate completing the issue.
-Buckets are a statement of what we anticipate doing and when, and thus concrete; they are not aspirational, in that simply assigning an issue to a bucket without the commitment of its assignee will not further work on the issue on its own.
+Release milestones are a statement of what we anticipate doing and when, and thus concrete; they are not aspirational, in that simply assigning an issue to a bucket without the commitment of its assignee will not further work on the issue on its own.
 (See “Assigning Issues”,